 Vardos (Gypsy Wagons)

-These are pictures of two of the six Gypsy Wagons (or "Vardos" in the Romany language) that Jim Tolpin has built.
-The Ledge Style was built in the mid-eighties and the Bow Top version was finished in 2007.
-(It was shrink wrapped and shipped by Fedex from Port Townsend to upstate New York).
+These are pictures of two of the six Gypsy Wagons ("Vardos" in the Romany language) built by Jim Tolpin.
+The Ledge Style was built in the mid-eighties and the Bow Top version was completed in 2007.
+It was shrink wrapped and shipped by Fedex from Port Townsend to upstate New York!

-Gypsy Wagons are the ultimate cozy home on wheels - it is like traveling back in time to a beautiful place where one finds joy in a life pared down to the basics.
-Port Townsend is a centre of Gypsy Wagon makers, (perhaps that is overstating it a tad).
-But Jim Tolpin, Steve Habersetzer and Greg Kossow have all built (or are building) wagons and there are at least three other woodworkers in the area who have built one!
+Gypsy Wagons are the ultimate cozy home on wheels; it's like traveling back in time to a beautiful place where one finds joy in life pared down to the basics.
+Port Townsend instructors Jim Tolpin, Steve Habersetzer and Greg Kossow have all built (or are building) wagons and there are at least three other woodworkers in the area who have built one!

 Warning!
 Warning Will Robinson!
 Building a highly detailed Gypsy Wagon is a long process.
 It took Jim Tolpin more than 2000 hours over several years to build his last wagon.
-A simpler version, however, can take less than half that time.
+However, a simpler version can take less than half that time.

-In this three day class we will explore how the late 19th century, English-made “Living Wagons” (called “Vardos” by the Roma)—were designed, built and used.
-Then you will discover how modern design and construction techniques can be used to create a wagon that will be enchanting and cozy, yet roadworthy for travel at today’s highway speeds.
-In the balance of the seminar you will have the opportunity to design your own wagon, from concept sketches to preliminary working drawings.
+In this three-day class we will explore how the late 19th century, English-made “Living Wagons” (called “Vardos” by the Roma)—were designed, built and used.
+You will discover how modern design and construction techniques can be used to create a wagon that will be enchanting and cozy, yet roadworthy for travelling at modern highway speeds.
+You will design your own wagon from concept sketches to preliminary working drawings.